manuelbomi/An-Approach-to-Enterprise-Integration-of-Generative-AI-Models-Using-OpenWebUI-and-Ollama-on-Docker/README.md

 ![Image](https://github.com/user-attachments/assets/54374cf7-3e6d-4a3b-951c-40f9f5b6113a)

 ---
+Note that Ollama can work with the target device's CPU if GPU is not detected on the device
+---

 ![Image](https://github.com/user-attachments/assets/f572f483-9536-4506-ab48-9b0a6ee67593)
 ---
 Use the installed ollama to download and install your desired model.
 For example, to install llama3.2, use the command: